w84death/borowik-engine/README.md

 ## Example Scene

-To test all the engine fetures and benchmark performance.
+To test all the engine features and benchmark performance.

 ![Example Scene](example.png)